awslabs/aws-well-architected-labs/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Lab_Guide.md

 ![DeletingDMS](Images/DeletingDMS.png)
 6. You can then select the “MySQLReadReplicaResiliencyTesting” stack, click the “Actions” button, and click “Delete Stack” to simultaneously delete the RDS Read Replica instance.
 ![DeletingRDSReadReplica](Images/DeletingRDSReadReplica.png)
 7. If you have deployed in 2 regions, Navigate to the other region (Ohio, if you started in Oregon, and Oregon, if you started in Ohio), and perform the same deletion steps above for the RDS read replica and DMS, if in Oregon.
 Wait for the read replicas to be deleted.
 You can delete the web servers and RDS at the same time, but the console only allows you to select one of the stacks at a time.
-Select the “WebServersforResiliencyTesting” stack, then click the “Actions” button, and click “Delete Stack:”.
+Select the “WebServersForResiliencyTesting” stack, then click the “Actions” button, and click “Delete Stack:”.
 ![DeletingWebServers](Images/DeletingWebServers.png)
 8. You can then select the “ MySQLforResiliencyTesting” stack, click the “Actions” button, and click “Delete Stack” to simultaneously delete the RDS instance.
 ![DeleteRDS](Images/DeleteRDS.png)